-We really enjoyed speaking with Paul Herdemian, CEO & Founder of Nine16 (Coaching, Advisory & Consulting Services).
+We really enjoyed speaking with Paul Herdemian, CEO & Founder of Nine16 that provides coaching, advisory & consulting services.

 Formerly, Paul was CFO/CCO at JustPark, SVP Revenue & Operations at Songkick, VP Finance & Operations at Crowdsurge, and a Director of Finance & Operations at Pure Growth Partners.